-The new Regulations introduce a formal APA procedure.
+A formal APA procedure was introduced in the legislation as from 1 Jan 2022.
 Specifically, Cyprus tax resident persons and non-Cyprus tax resident persons that have a PE situated in Cyprus may submit to the Tax Authorities an APA request with respect to current or future domestic or cross-border controlled transactions.
 The APA may cover the various conditions and assumptions relevant for determining the arm's length pricing of the controlled transactions for a specific period.
 The Tax Authorities examine the APA request and either approve or reject it.